mattermost/docs/source/onboard/mattermost-limits.rst

 Workspace limits
 ================

-There may be limits applied to your Mattermost workspace, based on the type of subscription plan you have.
+There may be limits applied to your Mattermost Cloud workspace, based on the type of subscription plan you have.
+These limits do not apply to self-hosted deployments.

 These limits are applied across all users in your team.
 We'll let you know when you're halfway from reaching a limit, as well as when you're closer to it.